ibm-cloud-docs/EventStreams/satellite_getting_started.md

 - IBM Internal users:
   - Log in using the ibmcloud CLI.
-  - Run the following command to get your account GUID: `bx account list`.
+  - Run the following command to get your account GUID: `ibmcloud account list`.
   - Include the account GUID value to be given access in your ticket.

 - Users outside IBM: